Will my insurance rates go up if I report a crash?

-I typically advise them that, if they have the coverage, they should use their own insurance to alleviate the burden and stress.
-Most people respond that they would rather not because out of concern that their rates to go up.
+My advice, if you have coverage, you should use your own insurance to alleviate the burden and stress.
+Most people respond that they would rather not because out of concern that their rates will go up.
 The fear behind this belief is a myth that every time a collision gets reported to an insurance company, everyone's rates will go up, regardless of fault.
 To me, this makes no sense.